 - nuts and seeds (like almonds and sesame seeds used to make tahini)

 - legumes and beans (especially lentils and chickpeas used to make hummus)

 - herbs and spices (like oregano, rosemary and parsley)

 - whole grains

-- eating wild-caught fish and seafood at least twice a week (which provide omega-3 fatty acids)
+- wild-caught fish and seafood at least twice a week (which provide omega-3 fatty acids)

 - moderate amounts of high-quality, pasture-raised poultry, eggs, cheese, goat milk, and probiotic-rich kefir or yogurt consumed in moderation

 - red meat consumed on special occasions or about once weekly